justinalsing/pydelfi/docs/source/intro.rst

     import pydelfi.compression.score.score as score
     tf.logging.set_verbosity(tf.logging.ERROR)

 Here, we will focus on the simulator for cosmic shear.
+First, let's generate some power spectrum between l=10 and 1000.
+Here, pz is the photo-z distribution.
+Here, we'll set up :python:`simulator` as a function that calls the power spectrum simulator.

 .. code:: python